View all web browser and mobile devices available in our cloud-based test lab.

 Since augmented reality and virtual reality technology are becoming much more widespread, 5G will also have the horsepower to deliver a much more seamless experience.
 Car-to-car communication, smart traffic lights, and wireless sensors of all types will benefit from the greater speed and device capacity as well.

-Like any new technology, plenty of challenges are on the way once 5G becomes more widely available, especially for DevOps.
+Like any new technology, plenty of DevOps challenges are on the way once 5G becomes more widely available.

 It will be crucial that apps have compliance with older network protocols like 4G and 3G, as well as older devices and operating systems.
 There are many devices on the market that aren’t 5G-certified yet.